scrapinghub/shublang/README.md

 Also the grammar is terse enough for automatic generation through user guided interactions.

 ## Specification
-Interpreted in Python.
+Pure Python

 Directly translated or compiled to JS.
-The developer should have all the tools to debug the pipe in the browser.
+Enables developer to debug pipe in the browser.

-Encompass Python built-ins, list and string methods, important functions from Cypher, JMESPath, XPath etc.
+Encompasses Python built-ins, list and string methods, cherry-picked functions from Cypher, JMESPath, XPath etc.

 Proof of concept built using [pipe](https://github.com/JulienPalard/Pipe)